dorayy/pianos_tiles_bot/README.md

 Then use on your terminal and make sure are you in the folder before : python bot.py

-# For having the x and y value of your row use one the idle:
+# For having the x and y value of your tiles use one the idle:

 import pyautogui
 pyautogui.displayMousePosition()